Tom Brady, Gisele Bündchen announce divorce after 13 years

-Tom Brady and Gisele Bündchen have finalized their divorce, they announced Friday, ending the 13-year marriage between two superstars who respectively reached the pinnacles of football and fashion.
+Tom Brady and Gisele Bundchen have finalized their divorce, they each announced Friday, ending the 13-year marriage between two superstars who respectively reached the pinnacles of fashion and football.

-Divorce documents were filed Friday in Glades County, Florida, a rural location near Lake Okeechobee far from the big-city limelight, according to court records.
-The divorce was made final the same day.

-“The marriage of the parties is dissolved because the marriage is irretrievably broken, and each spouse is restored to the status of being single and unmarried,” Circuit Judge Jack Lundy said in his order, noting that the couple’s settlement agreement will not be filed in court but they “are ordered to comply with the terms” of that document as well as a confidential parenting plan for their children.
+The announcement landed in the midst of Brady’s 23rd NFL season, and just months after the seven-time Super Bowl champion put an end to his short-lived retirement.

-“What more do you have to prove?”
-Bündchen told her husband on the sidelines after his last, record-shattering Super Bowl victory, as Brady himself recounted shortly after the win.
+”What more do you have to prove?”
+Bundchen told her husband on the sidelines after his last, record-shattering Super Bowl victory, Brady himself recounted shortly after the win.

 Despite Brady initially saying his retirement was a chance to focus his ”time and energy on other things that require my attention,” part of his motivation to come back was what he has referred to as ”unfinished business” with the Buccaneers.
 The team failed to reach the Super Bowl last season in their effort to repeat as champions.